ivan-lednev/obsidian-task-archiver/README.md

 ## Usage

-Just open the command palette and run: `Archive tasks in this file`.
+Open the command palette and run one of the archiver commands:
+- `Archive tasks in this file`
+- `Delete tasks in this file`

 ## Roadmap

 - [x] Move completed tasks to a separate archive file
+- [x] Delete completed tasks
 - [ ] Per-file configuration through front-matter
 - [ ] More options for the date tree
   - [x] Days